 In November 2009, I had a random meeting with someone at my company I had never met before, that I almost cancelled.
 The last 30-seconds of that meeting changed my life forever and two months later, I sold almost everything I owned and moved to help start-up a branch of a Multi-National Sporting Goods Brand in India.

 You will also find reminders about trust; trusting yourself and the world around you.
-Here’s why … One of my friends told me while I was living in India, the adventure doesn’t begin when you set out, it begins when everything goes wrong.
+One of my friends told me while I was living in India, the adventure doesn’t begin when you set out, it begins when everything goes wrong.
 During my almost year and a half in India (which felt more like five years) I definitely learned that first hand.
 I also learned that what seems so incredibly wrong or scary in the moment, just may end up being something you have a tremendous amount of gratitude for, and a catalyst to help you finally create the life you always wanted.
-I learned that the best moments don’t always lead where you think, and the worst moments can lead you to a place you never knew existed.
-That I promise.
+Seriously.

 Thank you for letting me share my stories with you and for sharing your insights with me along the way.
-One thing to remember, as crazy as it is, it seriously only takes 30-seconds to completely change your path … you just have pay attention, be willing and trust in it all.
+One thing to remember, as crazy as it is, it seriously only takes 30-seconds to completely change your path … you just have stay present, be willing to move outside of your comfort zone, and to trust in it all.

 Thanks for visiting!